cindidong/DH110/README.md

 # UCLA DH110
 ## Cindi Dong

-The site I'm planning on working on is https://learningmusic.ableton.com/index.html.
-It teaches users how to make beats, or backing music for songs.
+The site I'm planning on working on is https://www.musictheory.net/.
+It teaches users how about music theory.